DanielleQuinn/digital_cv/README.md

 2018	**D. Quinn**, E. Chase, and T. S. Avery.
 Unsupervised and supervised machine learning to classify cryptic skate species from morphometric data.
 American Fisheries Society Annual General Meeting.
 Atlantic City, NJ.
 18 – 23 August 2018.

 2018	**D. Quinn**, C. MacDonald, J. Wester, and C. Pankow.
+R (or Python!) at Sea: a novel alternative to traditional coding courses.
+SciPy 2018.
+Austin, TX.
+9 – 15 July 2018.

+2018	**D. Quinn**, C. MacDonald, J. Wester, and C. Pankow.
 R at Sea: a Carpentry-inspired workshop for immersive learning on and under the water.
 CarpentryCon 2018.
 Dublin, Ireland.
 30 May – 1 June 2018.

 2016	**D. Quinn**, and T. S. Avery.
 Ecoshift: investigating changes in ecological systems.
 42nd Annual Meeting of the Atlantic International Chapter of the American Fisheries Society.
 Holderness, NH, USA.
 11-13 Sep 2016.

 2016	**D. Quinn**, J. Whidden, and T. S. Avery.
 Quantifying and interpreting evidence of school and site fidelity of little skate (*Leucoraja erinacea*) and winter skate (*Leocoraja ocellata*) in a spatially confined area in the Bay of Fundy, Canada.
 American Elasmobranch Society Joint Meeting of Ichthyologists and Herpetologists.
 New Orleans, LA, USA.
 7-10 Jul 2016.